Struggling with Bad Posture or Back Pain?

 •Teaches better movement patterns that support your body instead of straining it

 Many physiotherapists recommend Pilates for back pain and posture issues – and with good reason.
-A 2021 NHS-backed review found that Pilates is effective in improving posture and reducing chronic lower back pain in adults.
-You can read more about that on the NHS website.
+A 2024 NIH-backed review found that Pilates is effective in improving posture and reducing chronic lower back pain in adults.
+You can read more about that on the NIH website.

 Why Back Pain Happens